 ChemiCool forums is another site on which you can post questions and answers relting to General Chemisry and biochemistry as well as organic, theoretical and computational chemistry.

-The A through E approach to Problem Solving in Chemistry by David Woodcock of Okanagan University College in British Columbia, Canada.
+> {The A through E approach to Problem Solving in Chemistry} by David Woodcock.
 A series of handounts in Web page format describing how to approach General Chemistry problems.
+(The original site is long gone, but this archived advice is still worth knowing!)

 The Alchemy Web Site - A very comprehensive source.